ravenusmc/Young_people/readme.md

 to say that how I set up my classes-well I am not sure if that is the correct design.
 However, it works for me for my purposes.
 If one looks at a file, such as fear.py, they will see I have a class set up.
 How I use that class in the main file, in regards to design, not sure if it is right.

+This project, in some ways, has become much better than I thought.
+I actually ended up doing a lot more with the data then I thought that I would.
+However, saying all of that, I will say that I repeat myself quite a lot in this project.
+I also really did not design this project that well.
+(Kind of a problem when you are not exactly sure what you want to do with the data and keep adding elements to it as you work on it!)

 # Getting started